pedrosolisgarcia/CheapFlights/README.md

 #### AirportSelector

-An airport selector which displays a list of airports, allowing the user to select the desired departure airport.
+* An airport selector which displays a list of airports, allowing the user to select the desired departure airport.

-Considering the airport selected, the user will have the possibility to select only the airports connected to the one he chose.
+* Considering the airport selected, the user will have the possibility to select only the airports reachables from the one he chose.

-The user can either select the airport from the list, or typing the name in order to filter the airport list, making it faster to find.
+* The user can either select the airport from the list or type the name to filter the airport list, making it faster to find.

-Once selected the airports, the user will have to select the initial and final date for his flights, which will be picked from a date calendar.
+* Once the airports are selected, the user will have to select the initial and final date for his flights, which will be picked from a date calendar.

 #### Flight List

-Once the user has chosen the airports and dates, the system will search for all the available flights between the airports within the date range provided.
+* Once the user has chosen the airports and dates, the system will search for all the available flights between the airports within the date range provided.

-The flight list is sorted showing first the cheapest flights.
+* The flight list is sorted showing from the cheapest to the most expensive.

-The URL for this flights search can be copied to be used later on, as the system will directly show the flight list once loaded the link.
+* The URL resulting from the flights search can be copied to be used later on, as the system will directly show the flight list once loaded the link.

 ##### Note: